Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 What Affects IPO Listing Prices

-Another factor is the Grey Market Premium or GMP.
-This is an unofficial indicator of what people are willing to pay for the shares before they list.
-While GMP isn't always accurate, it gives you a sense of market expectations.
-If you're interested in analyzing company fundamentals before applying to IPOs, platforms like Dhanarthi.com can help you evaluate the financial health of companies going public.
+Another point is the Grey Market Premium or GMP.
+This is an unofficial measure of how much people are willing to pay for the shares before they are officially available for sale.
+Although GMP is not always spot on, it does provide a rough idea of what the market expects.

 Complete Guide to Unlisted Shares Taxation